-Jussie Smollett’s Interview Caused ‘Good Morning America’ Staffers To Doubt His Story, ‘The Blast Reports’
+Jussie Smollett’s Interview Caused ‘Good Morning America’ Staffers To Doubt His Story, ‘The Blast’ Reports

 Jussie Smollett’s story of an alleged homophobic and racist attack is facing increased scrutiny after several police sources told media outlets that they believe he might have staged the incident.
 Smollett’s only televised interview about it was given to Good Morning America but now The Blast is reporting that staffers on the show felt doubtful about the veracity of his story when he sat down to speak to host, Robin Roberts.

-Smollett has claimed that he was accosted by two men on January 29 near Loews hotel in Chicago.
+Smollett has claimed that he was accosted by two masked men on January 29 near Loews hotel in Chicago.
 According to his account, they yelled racist and homophobic slurs at him, tied a noose around his neck and threw a chemical substance over him which is believed to be bleach.

 During the interview, he seemed offended by the fact that he was being accused of fabricating the story.